-In 2014-2020 broadly understood revitalization activities will receive at least 25 billion PLN, of which approx. 22 billion PLN will come from EU programmes, and approx. 3 billion PLN from the state budget funds and local government funds.
-A key instrument to support revitalization projects financed from EU funds are the Guidelines of the Minister of Development concerning revitalization in operational programmes for 2014-20208 in the current wording applicable since 2 August 2016.
+In 2014-2020 broadly understood revitalization activities will receive at least 25 bl PLN, of which approx. 22 bl PLN will come from EU programmes, and approx. 3 bl PLN from the state budget funds and local government funds.
+A key instrument to support revitalization projects financed from EU funds are the Guidelines of the Minister of Development concerning revitalization in operational programmes for 2014-2020 in the current wording applicable since 2 August 2016.
 A referential document for the Guidelines is the Partnership Agreement which formulates challenges related to ensuring conditions for appropriate revitalization, i.e. integrated and complex counteracting of degradation processes of the areas suffering from crisis prepared and conducted taking actual social participation into account.
-The Guidelines are addressed to institutions managing regional and national operational programmes.
 The Guidelines have a framework nature which means that institutions managing particular operational programmes can develop their own detailed guidelines regarding programmes and procedures to select revitalization projects.
 In the Guidelines conditions were formulated that must be fulfilled by revitalization projects to be qualified for EU financing and simultaneously to obtain preferences (facilitation in competitions, chance for a non-competition call, profiling of criteria to select projects).
 Appropriate preparation of revitalization programmes was highlighted so that degraded areas are led out of collapse in a complex (combining the social, economic, infrastructural and environmental zone) and coordinated way and to increase quality of life of people residing there.
 The main source of financing of revitalization projects (resulting from revitalization programmes) are funds from regional operational programmes (ERDF and ESF), while support from the national operational programmes is complimentary and it takes place mainly by formulating preferences for projects resulting from revitalization programmes.